akamai/AkamaiOPEN-edgegrid-node/README.md

 # EdgeGrid for Node.js

+[This verions of EdgeGrid for Node.js has updated log4js version from 0.6.14 to 1.0.0 to fix issues with SemVer plugin for webpack (see https://github.com/log4js-node/log4js-node/issues/391 fro more details)].

 [![Build Status](https://travis-ci.org/akamai/AkamaiOPEN-edgegrid-node.svg?branch=master)](https://travis-ci.org/akamai/AkamaiOPEN-edgegrid-node)

 This library implements an Authentication handler for the [Akamai OPEN](hhttps://developer.akamai.com/introduction/) EdgeGrid Authentication scheme in Node.js For more infomation visit the [Akamai {OPEN} Developer Portal](https://developer.akamai.com/).